Please right-click on the

 to our outlook and life experience.
 The conversation between the two cellos

-sometimes modified or expanded.
-These musical motives and their reflections
+accurately and sometimes modified or expanded.
+These musical motives and

-can be complementary, or their differences might propel each other in
+their reflections can be complementary, or their differences might propel

 written in 2020, I wanted to write a piece that is positive, warm and